Rate-Distortion Theory in Coding for Machines and its Application: Rate-Distortion Theory for Machines

+Note that, other than the decomposition stated above, we make no assumptions as to the nature of the input signal or the task-model.
+Thus, any results presented in the following sections apply to any modality of input signal, any task, and any model implementing said task.

 In full-input compression (\figref{fig:approaches}(a)), which remains the most common approach used in practice as of today, the input $X$ is compressed and then decoded into $\widehat{X}$, yielding $\widehat{T}(\widehat{X}) = f(\widehat{X})$.
-This can be accomplished either using traditional codecs~\cite{Choi_2018_ICASSP} or learnable ones~\cite{e2eicm_2021_DCC}.
-The model-splitting approach (\figref{fig:approaches}(b)) utilizes the existing feature extractor to obtain the latent representation $Y$ and then proceed to encode it, whether by using traditional codecs~\cite{kang2017neurosurgeon, choi2018deep}, or by purpose-built learnable methods~\cite{datta2022low,Cohen_quantcode_ICME2020, Choi2018NearLosslessDF}.
+This can be accomplished either using traditional codecs~\cite{Choi_2018_ICASSP} or learned ones~\cite{e2eicm_2021_DCC}.
+The model-splitting approach (\figref{fig:approaches}(b)) utilises the existing feature extractor to obtain the latent representation $Y$ and then proceed to encode it, whether by using traditional codecs~\cite{kang2017neurosurgeon, choi2018deep}, or by purpose-built learned methods~\cite{datta2022low,Cohen_quantcode_ICME2020, Choi2018NearLosslessDF}.
 Next, the intermediate representation is decoded, giving $\widehat{Y}\sim p_{\widehat{Y}|Y}(\hat{y}|y)$ which is passed onto the task backend resulting in $\widehat{T}(\widehat{Y}) = h(\widehat{Y})$.
-Finally, in direct coding for machines~\cite{hyomin, entropic_student} (\figref{fig:approaches}(c)), the feature encoder is not used, but instead the input is encoded directly by a learnable codec.
+Finally, in direct coding for machines~\cite{hyomin, entropic_student} (\figref{fig:approaches}(c)), the feature encoder is not used, but instead the input is encoded directly by a CfM codec.
 On the decoder side however, the input itself is not reconstructed but rather the latent representation of the task model $\widetilde{Y}\sim q_{\tilde{Y}|X}(\tilde{y}|x)$.
 This representation is subsequently passed on to the task backend, resulting in $\widehat{T}(\widetilde{Y}) = h(\tilde{Y})$.
+Note that decoded representations for model splitting and direct coding are assigned two different symbols -- $\widehat{Y}$ and $\widetilde{Y}$ -- because, although they both approximate $Y$, they are not exactly the same.

-Next we present, and extend, the notation introduced by~\cite{hyomin} for the rate-distortion function in coding for machines, which is used as a foundation for our notation.
-We begin with sets of conditional distributions (sometimes referred to as \emph{quantizers}), that achieve some desired average level of distortion $D>0$ measured at the task $T$:
+Next, we present and extend the notation introduced by~\cite{hyomin} for the rate-distortion function in coding for machines, which is used as a foundation for our notation.
+We begin with sets of conditional distributions (sometimes referred to as \emph{quantisers}), that achieve some desired average level of distortion $D>0$ measured at the task $T$: